Terms and Conditions of Supply

 Supplier’s Equipment: any equipment, including tools, systems, cabling or facilities, provided by the Supplier or its subcontractors and used directly or indirectly in the supply of the Goods or Services which are not the subject of a separate agreement between the parties under which title passes to the Customer.

-Services: the installation and commissioning of the tanks by the Supplier under the Contract together with any other services which the Supplier provides, or agrees to provide, to the Customer under the Contract.
+Services: the installation and commissioning of the products by the Supplier under the Contract together with any other services which the Supplier provides, or agrees to provide, to the Customer under the Contract.

 Installation and Maintenance Instructions: the site preparation and facilities required by the Supplier in respect of the Goods and for the provision of the Services.